willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 [![]({% link i/article.svg %}) Differential equation theorem]({% link _articles/differential-equation-theorem.md %}) --- essential part of the step response derivation

 ---

+>This is the original RC Step Response article.
+It combines Intuition and Derivation, which has now been separated and expanded in the articles listed above.
+I recommend the updated articles.

 ---

->If you are looking for the original article that combined Intuition with Derivation, here it is.
-I recommend the updated articles linked above.

----
----

-## RC Step Response original article
+## RC Step Response (original article)
 {:.no_toc}

 When something changes in a circuit, the voltages and currents adjust to the new conditions.
 If the change is an abrupt step the response is called the *step response*.
 This step response happens billions of times every second inside digital devices.
 That means this is the most important analog circuit in digital electronics.